Well, that was a mess.

 Didn’t have one.

 And that’s it.
-You can read any my prior Defenders reviews here, and keep an eye out for a full review of the season soon.
+You can read any my prior Defenders reviews here.
 For now, though, I need to take a mental break from The Defenders and re-watch some Daredevil to remind me what’s good about these Netflix Marvel shows.